-Are you looking for some new and inventive ways to cook tempeh?
+Looking for some new and inventive ways to cook tempeh?
 Or perhaps you are a tempeh newbie and want to learn more about it?
-Here is a everything you need to know about how to cook tempeh.
+Here is a guide to everything you need to know about how to cook tempeh.

 What is tempeh?